Real-hackbard/Screen-Recorder/README.md

 </br>

 The word "Logo" will be displayed in the bottom right corner.
 The image should be a bitmap to ensure good quality.

+For practical guides on how to add a logo to a video using specific software, many resources are available, including tutorials for Microsoft Support or within specific software wikis like the [Kometa Wiki](https://kometa.wiki/en/latest/kometa/guides/overlays/).